jedahan/zr/readme.md

 #### identifiers

-zr supports four identifier formats, note that the last format requires `.git` as a delimeter.
+`zr` supports four identifier formats.
+The last format requires `.git` as a delimeter.

 format                                     | resolves to
 -------------------------------------------|-----------